MrSpock/TVShowsHandler/README.md

 ### Howto
 - put two scripts somewhere.
 Mine are in /etc/scripts
-- edit settings.json and provide path to transmission-done.sh for script-torrent-done-filename variable
+- edit settings.json and provide path to transmission-done.sh for script-torrent-done-filename variable.
+Remember to shutdown daemin before makeing any changes.
+Otherwise you will loose your changes when daemn be restarted.
 - check permissions to PLEX root folder transmission-daemon user
 - set all CAPITAL letters variables in transmission-done.sh file begining
 - set variables in tvshowhandler.py (TVSHOWS_PATH - your PLEX root for TV Shows,SUBTITLE_DOWNLOAD, NAPI_SH_PATH)